What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 “Neurology had recommended initiation of clindamycin and prednisone, though this was not initially communicated; once a criticalist assumed care, midazolam was discontinued, Keppra was continued, and clindamycin and prednisone were initiated, resulting in rapid clinical improvement.”

 The same physician on both ends of the consult.
-The same physician who has now documented, in a clinical record, what was recommended and what was withheld.
+The same physician who has now documented, in a clinical record, what was recommended and what was not initially communicated.

 I gave BluePearl 10 business days to respond.